juju/docs/src/en/controllers-gui.md

 charm.
 As it's part of the controller, it won't appear as a normally deployed service.

-To open Juju GUI in your default browser, use following command:
+To open Juju GUI in your default browser, use the following command:

 ```bash
 juju gui